solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_00_Monitoring.md

 Besides being sent to Azure Monitor, MySQL audit logs can be sent to Azure Storage accounts and Azure Event Hubs for integration with other systems.

-Reference [Configure and access audit logs for Azure Database for MySQL in the Azure portal](https://docs.microsoft.com/en-us/azure/mysql/howto-configure-audit-logs-portal) for more information.
+Reference [Configure and access audit logs for Azure Database for MySQL in the Azure Portal](https://docs.microsoft.com/en-us/azure/mysql/howto-configure-audit-logs-portal) for more information.

 ### Notes about the Flexible Server portal example

-If you try to run the KQL query in the Flexible Server Azure portal example, but you encounter errors, try to generate some activity and/or expand the scope of the `audit_log_events` parameter.
+If you try to run the KQL query in the Flexible Server Azure Portal example, but you encounter errors, try to generate some activity and/or expand the scope of the `audit_log_events` parameter.
 Here are some actions which generated activity for my KQL queries:

 - Connecting to the Flexible Server instance from MySQL Workbench
 - Creating and dropping a dummy table (DDL activity)